awaldow/openapi-to-terraform/README.md

 * Policies are expected to contain the inbound, backend, outbound and onerror policies in one file.
 * If you are using revisions, then you are expected to provide a subfolder structure with the policies for each revision in a folder named that rev number
 * Otherwise, just put the policy file under the operation ID folder
+* Each {policiesRootFolder} should correspond to one version